taleh007/Docs/aspnet/mvc/controllers/testing.rst

 Unit Testing
 ------------
 :doc:`Unit testing </testing/unit-testing>` involves testing a part of an app in isolation from its infrastructure and dependencies.
 When unit testing controller logic, only the contents of a single action should be tested, not the behavior of its dependencies or of the framework itself.
-Thus, when unit testing a controller's actions, avoid testing global or attribute-based :doc:`filters <filters>`, :doc:`routing </fundamentals/routing>`, or :doc:`model binding </mvc/models/model-binding>`, as these are all performed by the framework (testing these is an integration test responsibility).
+As you unit test your controller actions, make sure you focus only on its behavior.
+Don't unit test global or attribute-based :doc:`filters <filters>`, :doc:`routing </fundamentals/routing>`, or :doc:`model binding </mvc/models/model-binding>`, as part of your action's unit tests.
+These are all performed by the framework, and testing how they interact with your action is an integration test responsibility.

+If you've writting custom filters, routes, etc, you should unit test them, but not as part of your tests on a particular controller action.
+They should be tested in isolation.

+.. tip:: `Create and run unit tests with Visual Studio <https://www.visualstudio.com/en-us/get-started/code/create-and-run-unit-tests-vs>`__.

 To demonstrate unit testing, review the following controller.
 It displays a list of brainstorming sessions and allows new brainstorming sessions to be created with a POST: